Skip to main content

 Native Range

-Cunninghamia lanceolata is native to montane forests of southern China, Taiwan, and northern Vietnam at 600–4,900 feet (200–1,500 m) elevation in humid, subtropical to warm-temperate forest habitats.
-It is one of the most important timber trees in China.
+Native to montane forests of southern China, Taiwan, and northern Vietnam at 600-4,900 feet (200-1,500 m) elevation in humid subtropical to warm-temperate habitats.
+Widely cultivated in China as a timber species.

 Suggested Uses